samsquire/ideas4/README.md

 # 233. CPU in-thread pull

-# 234. Just use cgroup CPU limitation and scale up
+# 234. Profound nonblocking, Just use cgroup CPU limitation and scale up

+Use spinlocks everywhere.
 Rather than writing code that uses the CPU efficiently via blocking or locking, we use cgroups to scale CPU usage based on queue length!

 When a service is not busy, we use 100% of a fraction of a core, with minimal latency.
 When the scalability needs grows, we use more and more cores.